singnet/ai-dsl/experimental/README.md

    `SimpleRealizedFunction.idr` and `SimpleRealizedFunction-test.idr`.

 4. `SimpleDataRealizedFunction`: like `SimpleRealizedFunction` but uses `data` instead of `record`.

-5. TODO: modular function-based realized dependently typed attributes.
-   This should be what we want and is a work in progress.
+See `SimpleDataRealizedFunction.idr` and `SimpleDataRealizedFunction-test.idr`.

+5. `RealizedFunction`: like `SimpleRealizedFunction` but attributes are described in a `RealizedAttributes` data structure instead of being directly described in the type of `RealizedFunction`.
+This is getting closer to what we want, though it fails to compile for now.
+   See `RealizedAttributes.idr`, `RealizedFunction.idr` and
+   `RealizedFunction-test.idr`.

+6. `Service`: more abstract approach using data constructors to compose realized functions rather than standalone functions.